noir-lang/noir/README.md

 ## Run manually

 To run the PLONKY2 backend manually, call `nargo prove` and construct proofs for ZK circuits written in Noir.
+Once you have a proof, `nargo verify` can be used to verify that it is correct.

 ## More details